steadybit/docs-public/content/installation-platform/1-docker.md

 curl -sfL https://get.chaosmesh.io/platform.sh | sh -s -- -a <api-key> -d <jdbc-url> -e <jdbc-user> -f <jdbc-password> -p <ui-password>
 ```

 With this installation variant, only one user (admin) with administration rights is created.
-For use in production, we strongly recommend that you connect an internal LDAP or OIDC provider.
+For use in production, we strongly recommend that you connect an internal LDAP or OIDC provider as described below.

 ## Manual setup